AC-98/OSRS-project/README.md

 scripts/          # One-off utilities
 ```

-## How We Choose Items
+## How Items Are Selected

-OSRS Signals uses a data-driven approach to select items for forecasting, balancing trading volume and data continuity.
+The system uses a data-driven approach to select items for forecasting, balancing trading volume and data continuity.

 ### Selection Criteria